oVirt/ovirt-site/source/feature/pkireduce.html.md

 Engine will be modified to be able to re-enroll these certificate without having to re-deploy vdsm, to allow renewal or transition between internal CA to 3rd party CA.

+### TODO

+Consider using libvirt with self-signed certificates as well, it should be possible as the migrationCreate can send the certificate for both side for vdsm to feed libvirt when communicating to the other party.
+Maybe it requires small change in libvirtd to be configured with certificate per connection, or have connection certificate validation callback.

 <Category:Feature> <Category:Security>